athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Stone Lion.md

     desc: "DC 21, attack +13; __3rd __  _[[Spells/Dream Message|Dream Message]]_; __1st __  _[[Spells/Detect Alignment|Detect Alignment (At Will) (Evil Only)]]_"

   - name: "Ferocious Roar"
-    desc: "`pf2:2` (auditory,emotion,fear,mental,sonic) The lion makes a terrifying roar that deals 2d8 sonic damage (DC 23 Fortitude check save) to each creature in a 20-foot cone.
-Creatures that fail this save become [[Conditions/Frightened 1|Frightened 1]]."
+    desc: "`pf2:2` (auditory,emotion,fear,mental,sonic) The lion makes a terrifying roar that deals 2d8 sonic damage (DC 23 Fortitude check save) to each creature in a @Template[cone|distance:20].
+Creatures that fail this save become [[Conditions/Frightened|Frightened 1]]."

   - name: "Inhabit Vessel"
     desc: "`pf2:2` (manipulate) The lion touches and melds with its bonded vessel, bringing the statue to life.
 It can cease Inhabiting its Vessel by spending a single action, which has the concentrate trait.
 While Inhabiting the Vessel, it loses its fly Speed and gains\n\n**Immunities** healing, nonlethal\n\n**Resistances** physical 5 (except bludgeoning),\n\n**Speed** 30 feet, and it gains the following Strikes:\n\n*   **Melee** `pf2:1` Jaws +14, **Damage** 2d6+7 bludgeoning plus [[Bestiary Ability Glossary/Grab|Grab]].\n*   **Ranged** `pf2:1` Stone Ball +13 (range increment 30 feet), **Damage** 2d4+7 bludgeoning."